 15.3 Whenever either party to this lease asks for the consent of the other in accordance with the provisions of this lease, that consent must be given or refused, within 30 days, if that is reasonably possible, unless otherwise provided.
 If a well-informed judgment requires a longer period, all reasonable steps must be taken to begin that process within 30 days of the request, and continue it promptly to completion.

-15.4 The failure of the lessor to insist, in any one or more instances, upon a strict performance of any of the covenants or conditions of this lease, or to exercise any right or option herein contained, shall not be construed as a waiver of the option to do so, but such covenants, rights and options shall continue in full force and effect.
+15.4 The failure of the Land Trust to insist, in any one or more instances, upon a strict performance of any of the covenants or conditions of this lease, or to exercise any right or option herein contained, shall not be construed as a waiver of the option to do so, but such covenants, rights and options shall continue in full force and effect.
 No waiver of any one covenant, right or option shall be deemed a waiver of any other.

 15.6 Both parties agree to submit any disputes concerning their respective rights and duties under the terms of this lease to arbitration (as provided in Section 14 above) before any legal action is taken.

 15.7 If any clause or provision of this lease shall be adjudged invalid, such fact shall not affect the validity of any other clause or provision, or give rise to any cause of action in favor of either party as against the other.

 15.8 The Land Trust shall have the right, but shall be under no duty, to prosecute or defend, in its own or the lessee's name(s), any actions or proceedings appropriate or necessary for the protection of the title to, possession of, or any other interest in the Leasehold.